 3. The organization knew or should have known about the activity and failed to act responsibly in preventing it.

-The College may also hold an organization responsible for violations of College regulations which occur on or adjacent to property or facilities assigned to the organization for its use, or for violations that occur off-campus if the conduct adversely affects the College community or its members.
+The university may also hold an organization responsible for violations of university regulations which occur on or adjacent to property or facilities assigned to the organization for its use, or for violations that occur off-campus if the conduct adversely affects the university community or its members.